The activities of the the Commonwealth Ombudsman office are governed by a number of Commonwealth and ACT laws.

 The Ombudsman has oversight of investigations conducted by AFP's Professional Standards team, and only the Ombudsman can decide an investigation should not be conducted, although many complaints are resolved by conciliation.
 The Act provides for disciplinary action against AFP appointees and for the Ombudsman to report following an investigation.

-The office of Commonwealth Ombudsman is created by the Ombudsman Act 1976.
+The Office of the Commonwealth Ombudsman is created by the Ombudsman Act 1976 (the Ombudsman Act).

-The Ombudsman Act also gives the Commonwealth Ombudsman jurisdiction to investigate the actions of Commonwealth Service providers as if the relevant department or authority had taken those actions.
+The Ombudsman Act also gives the Ombudsman jurisdiction to investigate the actions of Commonwealth service providers as if the relevant department or authority had taken those actions.

-This means that the Ombudsman may investigate the delivery of goods or services by a contractor to members of the public.
+This means that the Ombudsman may in some circumstances investigate the delivery of goods or services by a contractor to members of the public.

 Defence Force Ombudsman